IFRA-Cranfield/ros2_SimRealRobotControl/instructions/ProgramExecution.md

       Value: 0.0
       Delay: 0.0
     ```
-- Vacuum Gripper (TBD): These templates manage the vacuum gripper in a Gazebo simulation.
+- Vacuum Gripper (not implemented in Gz Fortress yet): These templates manage the vacuum gripper in a Gazebo simulation.
 The ACTIVATE action turns on the vacuum, allowing the gripper to attach to an object, while the DEACTIVATE action releases it.

     ```sh
     - Step: 0